Good news as food hygiene ratings given to two Worthing restaurants

 New food hygiene ratings have been awarded to two of Worthing’s restaurants, cafes or canteens, the Food Standards Agency’s website shows – and it’s good news for them both.

-Bosun's Cafe, at Cafe 29 West Buildings, Worthing, West Sussex was handed a five-out-of-five rating after assessment on November 22.
+Starbucks, at 22 - 26 South Street, Worthing, West Sussex was handed a five-out-of-five rating after assessment on November 30.

-And Orchid House, at 14 West Avenue, Worthing, West Sussex was also given a score of five on November 21.
+And Picnic Cafe Bistro, at 2 Downlands Parade, Worthing, West Sussex was also given a score of five on November 29.